Distance and online learning

 Breakout rooms in webinars

-Some webinar platforms have the ability to temporarily divide participants into "breakout groups".
+Some webinar platforms can temporarily divide participants into "breakout groups".
 For Microsoft Teams, the process is explained in this 11-minute video.
 For Zoom, see this 13-minute video.

-Robert O'Toole (University of Warwick) has a video case study about peer learning and breakout groups in live online lectures.
+Robert O'Toole (University of Warwick) has a video case study about peer learning and breakout groups in live online lectures (21 mins).

 Creating resources for asynchronous use